History of Sunbridge

 Becoming Sunbridge Institute

 Amid this institutional expansion, however, another reality was setting in.
 Changing economic times and shifts in the dictates of students’ lives decreased the demand for full-time programs.
 At the same time, the rigorous requirements of running a New York State degree-granting institution continued to grow in scope and complexity.
 In May 2008, after much soul-searching, the Sunbridge College administration and board made two decisions that would change the course of Sunbridge’s future: curtail Sunbridge’s range of programs and cease the offering of master’s degrees.
 This difficult, but forward-thinking, reorganization, which was completed in January 2010, allowed for a leaner, yet stronger Sunbridge to emerge, one with a highly-keened focus of serving the Waldorf school movement through well-regarded, low-residency teacher education programs and a comprehensive roster of short-term courses and workshops.
 Under the new name of “Sunbridge Institute”—in tribute to its roots as the Waldorf Institute as well as its nearly 25 years of educating Waldorf teachers as Sunbridge College—a new adult learning center was born.

 Sunbridge Institute Today

 Today, through the committed leadership of our faculty, administration, and Board of Trustees, and the support of our students, alumni, and countless members of our local and far-reaching communities, Sunbridge Institute continues to flourish and grow, dedicated to the awakening of the consciousness and the advancement of Waldorf Education in the world.
 Our programs and courses attract students from across North America and beyond.
-The latest exciting chapter in the life of Sunbridge Institute began in 2015 with the announcement of a joint partnership with Empire State College of The State University of New York, enabling Sunbridge program students and graduates to earn a fully-accredited Master of Education degree with a concentration in Waldorf Education.
+The latest exciting chapter in the life of Sunbridge Institute began in 2015 with the announcement of a joint partnership with Empire State College of The State University of New York, enabling Sunbridge early childhood and elementary program students and graduates to apply their Sunbridge (Institute or College) diploma toward earning a fully-accredited master of education or master of arts in liberal studies degree with a self-designed concentration in Waldorf Education.
 As Sunbridge advances, we welcome you to join us in our vision and in our work.